Procedure for Election to PEI Board of Directors

 Each year we install newly elected directors during the membership meeting at our annual convention.

-- July 31 - Runoff ballots emailed out to appropriate districts (District 12 for the 2018 election).
+- July 30 - Runoff ballots emailed out to qualifying districts

-- August 21 - Deadline for runoff ballot submissions for appropriate districts (District 12 for the 2018 election).
+- August 20 - Deadline for runoff ballot submissions for qualifying districts

 - Recruit a co-director from a list of persons in your district.

 - Keep the co-director informed of board activities by forwarding the monthly board memo and financial information.

 - Spring meeting in March or April, location varies.

 - Each director must pay his/her own expenses to attend these meetings.

 - Write a letter of welcome to new members in your district.

 - Communicate with your district members after each board meeting or as necessary.
 PEI staff works with you to prepare this information.+